hollowcodes/shadow-button-react-component/README.md

 1. copy the ShadowButton.js file or its content into your React project.
 2. import the ShadowButton component to your file:
     ```js
     import ShadowButton from './ShadowButton';
     ```
-3. instanciate the ShadowButton component, e.g:
+3. instantiate the ShadowButton component, e.g:
     ```html
     <ShadowButton
         class={"yourShadowButton"} onClickFunction={this.yourClickFunction} text={"your text"} styles=